Skipper/Geolocation/README.md

-## Descripción
+## Description

-Este es un portafolio creado en Android Studio con Java y el API de Google para visualizar la ubicación del usuario en el mapa y mostrar información referente a determinados puntos (marcadores).
+This is a portfolio created in Android Studio with Java and the Google API to display the user's location on the map and show reference information to certain points (markers).

-## Autor
+## Author

 **Alejandro Martinez**

 * [LinkedIn](https://www.linkedin.com/in/diego-alejandro-martinez-espinosa-571086134)